ylabidi/mkinitrd/Documentation/Configuration.md

 # Configuration

-Configuration file for make-initrd is `/etc/initrd.mk`.
+Configuration file for mkinitrd is `/etc/initrd.mk`.
 In essence, the configuration file is a Makefile.
 Actually part of it.

 You can generate multiple images for one kernel version (for example general,